panosoft/inline-html/README.md

 ### inlineHtml( filename [, options] )

-Reads an HTML file and inlines all of the following that reference local assets:
+Reads an HTML file and embeds the contents of local assets referenced by the following elements and data types:

 - LESS stylesheets - The LESS is compiled and the result is inlined within a `<style>` element.